 You're sleepy because you only got a few hours of sleep the night before.
-You're at work and really want a cup of coffee, but there's no coffee available in your office.
-You say:
+You're at work and really want a cup of coffee.
+You say this because there's no coffee available in your office.

 I could really use a cup of coffee.

 You say "I could use ___" to indicate that you really want or need something, like a drink, but for some reason you haven't been able to get it yet.
 In the example at top, you say "I could really use a cup of coffee" because you're very sleepy and need some coffee, but there's no coffee nearby.

 Here's another example - when you're struggling with something, and there's someone nearby who isn't helping you, you can say:

 "Coffee" is usually an uncountable noun, so you count amounts of coffee using the cup:

 I drink 2 or 3 cups of coffee in the morning.